 First Impressions of the Hardware

 The hardware is stunning.
-It is extremely thin, and light and the all-aluminum body gives it a nice solid feel.
+It is thin, and light and the all-aluminum body gives it a nice solid feel.
 It is like holding a slate.
 There is a solid strip on the left side that gives it a nice look.

 The material is the same on both sides.
 The back has four rubber nubs to keep the device from sliding around while on a solid surface.
 The right side of the device has a magnet so that you can attach the Marker.

 The battery life seems excellent.
 I have not had the device long enough to say exactly how long it will last.
-So far, I've had the device for six days and only charged it once.
+So far, I've had the tablet for six days and only charged it once.
 It was at about 70% charge when I received it. reMarkable says "weeks of battery," but I suppose that depends on how much you use the device.
 I probably have it turned on for several hours per day.

 Tip: You’ll need an external light source to see the screen.
 Don’t expect to read in the dark!